Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 * NoneType = None: Represents the absence of a value.
 (See also § 11.3 @parameter)

+A struct field can also be an alias.

 ### 4.4.2 Defining an enum type using alias
 (??
 After ch 7 on structs)
 You can create an enum-like structure using the alias declaration, which defines the enum values at compile-time.